 The right side of the falls offers a bit more room to maneuver.

 And the outlying right wall of the gorge offers an impressive look at how far out Abbott Run Falls once jutted eons ago.

-Upstream from Abbott Run Falls are several smaller waterfalls.
+Upstream from Abbott Run Falls are several additional, unnamed waterfalls.

-In my book Abbott Run Falls is absolutely worth the effort required to see it, especially in the winter.
+In my book, the waterfalls on Abbott Run are absolutely worth the effort required to see them.

 Still not convinced you need to explore Abbott Run Falls?

 My McIntyre Wild Area Waterfalls Guide will give you maps and directions to ALL the biggest and best waterfalls in this remote section of the Loyalsock State Forest.

 Band Rock Vista in the McIntyre Wild Area offers a stunning 180-degree view of the Lycoming Creek Valley and the town of Ralston more than 900 feet below.